Galaxy 27

 Galaxy 27 is a communications satellite owned by Intelsat.
 It was at first located at 129° West longitude, serving most of the North America market.
 It was built by Space Systems/Loral, as part of its LS-1300 line.
 Galaxy 27 was formerly known as Intelsat Americas-7 and Telstar-7.

 This satellite experienced a power failure of several days in 2004 and returned to service with reduced capacity.

-In May 2011, Galaxy 27 was redeployed to 45.1° East longitude in order to expand Intelsat's services in the Middle East and Western Asia.
+In May 2011, Galaxy 27 was redeployed to 45.1° East longitude in order to expand Intelsat's services in West Asia.
 In October 2013, Intelsat moved the satellite to an inclined orbit at 66° East.
 At its inclined orbit of 2.4° at 66° East, Galaxy 27 is in a collocated orbit with Intelsat 17.